yagop/node-telegram-bot-api/README.md

 Node.js module to interact with official [Telegram Bot API](https://core.telegram.org/bots/api).
 A bot token is needed, to obtain one, talk to [@botfather](telegram.me/BotFather) and create a new bot.

-Both request method to obtain messages are implemented.
-To use standard polling, set `polling: true` on `options`.
-Notice that [webHook](https://core.telegram.org/bots/api#setwebhook) will need a valid (not self signed) SSL certificate.

 ```sh
 npm install node-telegram-bot-api
 ```